Contacts

 Benefits of AI Trends for Providers and Patients

-The global adoption of AI in healthcare is being driven by diverse stakeholders:
+The global push for AI in healthcare is being led by a wide range of players:

 Hospitals & Healthcare Networks

-Emergency rooms and ICUs are now guided by machine-learning models that flag red flags, track vital signs, and nudge clinicians with next-best steps-so nothing slips through the cracks.
+Emergency rooms and ICUs are now using machine-learning models to track vital signs, flagging early warning signs and guiding clinicians on the next steps.
+It’s like having a backup brain that makes sure nothing slips through the cracks.

 Pharma & Life Sciences Companies